thewitcher745/can-website-backend/static/technical_analysis/eth_btc_analysis_1.md

 As it stands, the price action suggests a possible continuation toward lower support levels, with the next targets sitting between two key zones — and potentially even the bottom of the second support line. ⚠️

 However, everything now depends on how Ethereum reacts to the highlighted orange zone.
-A strong rejection here could trigger short-term relief, while a weak one may open the path for deeper movement. 👀
+A strong rejection here could trigger deeper correction on Ethereum and its children, while a weak one may open the path for sooner recovery movement. 👀